-Scrutiny (February 2014) of the records of the General Manager (GM), DIC, Kotdwar showed that a manufacturer70 registered under the policy for manufacturing of Besan claimed special interest subsidy of ₹ 3.94 lakh, during 2009-10 to 2013-14, on Plant and Machinery (P&M) worth ₹ 19.26 lakh procured during 2008-09.
+Scrutiny (February 2014) of the records of the General Manager (GM), DIC, Kotdwar showed that a manufacturer registered under the policy for manufacturing of Besan claimed special interest subsidy of ₹ 3.94 lakh, during 2009-10 to 2013-14, on Plant and Machinery (P&M) worth ₹ 19.26 lakh procured during 2008-09.
 He also claimed concession of ₹ 18.95 lakh on his electricity bills for production activities during the same period.
 The grant of subsidy on electricity bills inter alia requires submission of audited balance sheet or production/sales return, which is to be examined by the Department before releasing subsidy in order to verify whether commercial production has taken place.
-However, it was seen that the claim made by manufacturer was allowed and disbursed without seeking audited balance sheet or production could not be established.
+However, it was seen that the claim made by manufacturer was allowed and disbursed without seeking audited balance sheet or production/sale return upto 2013-14.
+As a result, the veracity of the claim for commercial production could not be established.

 Audit cross verified the information submitted by the manufacturer to the DIC with that available with the Commercial Tax Department (CTD), Kotdwar Pauri and found that during 2008-09, the value of procured P&M declared with CTD was ₹ 0.88 lakh only.
 This belies the claims of the manufacturer before GM, DIC regarding procurement of P&M worth ₹ 19.26 lakh during the same period.
-Cross verification also showed that during 2009- 10^{71} , the manufacturer had purchased raw material worth ₹ 0.45 lakh only.
+Cross verification also showed that during 2009- 10^{71} , the manufacturer had purchased raw material worth ₹ 0.45 lakh only with production expenditure of ₹ 6,160 and sale of Besan worth ₹ 0.76 lakh only.
 Meanwhile, in the same year, the cost of electricity consumption was shown as ₹ 6.14 lakh before GM, DIC who allowed the subsidy of ₹ 4.60 lakh (75 per cent of total consumption) for the year.
 Hence, the electricity consumption shown to DIC

-70 M/s Suresh Kumar Besan Udyog.
+M/s Suresh Kumar Besan Udyog.

-71 This cross verification could not be conducted beyond 2009-10 due to non-filing of return by the manufacturer before CTD.
+This cross verification could not be conducted beyond 2009-10 due to non-filing of return by the manufacturer before CTD.